borisdev/resume/resume.md

   in the calendar invites.
 Twenty-four hours before the scheduled demo, the environment's compute workers are scaled up, the best frontend and backend branches deployed, and lastly, the product manager starts smoke and sanity testing.
+- I oversaw the integration of my instrumentation work with the required DevOps work.

 I helped increase the engineering team's productivity.

 - The Director of Engineering and I started a new process where the engineers were given the autonomy to write their own Jira issues, instead of being delegated Jira issues by the Product team.
-- To start the company's first distributed tracing using Lightstep, I oversaw the integration of my instrumentation work with the required DevOps work.
+- To debug faster, I started the first distributed tracing (Lightstep).
-- I simplified the frontend development environment through containerization.
+- I simplified the frontend development environment.
 - I coached junior engineers.

 ### Data and product engineer tech lead at HiQ Labs, 2015-2018